 “If you mine cryptocurrency, you realize income at the fair market value, so that’s your basis in the cryptocurrency,” says Harris.
 “If this is a trade or business, your expenses may be deductible.”

 But that last bit is the key point: You have to be running a trade or business to qualify.
 You can’t operate your mining rig as a hobby and enjoy the same deductions as an actual business.

 6. A gift of crypto is treated the same as other gifts

 If you’ve given cryptocurrency to someone, perhaps a younger relative as a way to spark interest, your gift will be treated the same way as any similar gift would be.
-So it can be subject to the gift tax if it’s over $15,000 (in either 2020 or 2021).
+So it can be subject to the gift tax if it’s over $16,000 in 2022.
 And if it comes time for the recipient to sell the gift, the cost basis remains the same as the giver’s cost basis.

 That said, there are some ways to escape the gift tax, even if you go over the annual threshold, such as taking advantage of the lifetime exemption.